Shatrughan Sinha: Acting career

 Sinha got his first acting opportunity to play a Pakistani military officer in Dev Anand's Prem Pujari.
-Subsequently, he got a small role as a police inspector in Mohan Sehgal's Sajan in 1969.
+Before that, he got a small role as a police inspector in Mohan Sehgal's Sajan in 1969.
 The release of Prem Pujari was delayed, so his first released film was Sajan.
 He later appeared in villainous roles in Pyar Hi Pyar, Banphool, Manmohan Desai's Raampur Ka Lakshman, Bhai Ho Toh Aisa, Sultan Ahmed's Heera, and in Vijay Anand's Blackmail.

 He played supporting roles in many films before appearing in Gulzar's Mere Apne in 1971.
 He was cast along with his future wife Poonam Sinha, then called as Komal, in the movie Sabak (1973).
 He played supporting roles in Khilona, Dulal Guha's Dost in 1974, Aa Gale Lag Jaa, Jheel Ke Us Paar and Gambler in 1970.
 He acted with Amitabh Bachchan in films like Raaste Ka Paththar, Yaar Meri Zindagi, Shaan and Kala Paththar, of which Shaan was the biggest success.
 He later acted in Bombay to Goa, Dostana and Naseeb.
 His films as the lead hero between 1970 and 1975 were not hits.
 His first successful film as lead hero was in Kalicharan in 1976.
 Subhash Ghai went with the story of Kalicharan to N. N. Sippy and said he wanted to direct his first film.
 N. N. Sippy got ready to produce after few days, but wanted to cast only Rajesh Khanna in the lead role of Kalicharan.
 Then only when N. N. Sippy confirmed with Rajesh Khanna that Khanna did not have dates for the years 1976 and 1977, Sippy asked Subhash Ghai to go ahead with the script and direct Kalicharan with Sinha in the lead.

 Sinha played the lead hero were Ab Kya Hoga, Khan Dost, Yaaraon Ka Yaar, Dillagi, Vishwanath, Muqabla and Jaani Dushman.
 He then became a bankable action hero from early eighties to mid-nineties.
 He co-starred with Sanjeev Kumar in Bereham, Hathkadi, Baad Aur Badnaam, Chehre Pe Chehra, Hirasat and Qatl.
 He starred in Hrishikesh Mukherjee's Naram Garam, Brij's Bombay 405 Miles and Taqdeer.
 He has sung the song "Ek Baat Suni Hai Chachaji" with singer Sushma Shrestha in the film Naram Garam in 1981, composed by R. D. Burman.
 However, when his films as lead hero like Prakash Mehra's Jawalamukhi, Amjad Khan's Chor Police, Ameer Aadmi Garib Aadmi and Raj Khosla's Mera Dost Meraa Dushman became flops, despite being appreciated by critics, there was threat to his career as lead hero.
 He also produced and acted in the film Kalka, based on life of coal mine workers, released in 1983.